 Miners who choose to mine solo are taking a lottery-style game of chance approach as solo mining can be lucrative *if* you successfully mine a block.
 Most miners will choose to join pools where the rewards are split among a group of miners.
 This results in fewer rewards per miner, but a higher likelihood of successfully mining blocks for more regular rewards.

-As of mid-2022, miners receive 0.6 XMR for every block that gets added to the blockchain, with a new block being mined approximately every 2 minutes.
+As of 2023, miners receive 0.6 XMR for every block that gets added to the blockchain, with a new block being mined approximately every 2 minutes.
 On average, miners are currently making around $0.45 to $1 in profitability per day per mining system, though these figures vary greatly and are dependent on the factors that I will outline below.

 Be sure to crunch some numbers and do some homework to be sure that you will be able to make a profit before investing in mining equipment and going through the trouble of mining.
 Here are some of the tools you can use and factors to consider:

 Because regulators evidently hate privacy and individual freedom, many exchanges have delisted and no longer offer XMR to traders.
 The reason this is important is that there are only two ways to obtain Monero: Buy it, or mine it.